nengoxx/ai-stuff/realtime_conversation/README.md

 ![Screenshot 2024-10-06 185903.png](Screenshot_2024-10-06_185903.png)

-And enable auto send & playback:
+And enable auto send & playback(not needed for the call functionality):

 ![Screenshot 2024-10-06 185739.png](Screenshot_2024-10-06_185739.png)